MontBell Superior Down Review

 Most lower-priced down jackets cut corners one way or another.
 Many leave off hood adjustments or waist hems, and almost all of them also use a 600 or lower fill-power.
 The Superior bucks the trends by being a fully-featured jacket, while still offering 800-fill down insulation.

-At 9.3 ounces for a men's size large, we were blown away by the minuscule weight of this jacket.
+At 8.7 ounces, we were blown away by the minuscule weight of this jacket.
 As stated above, this jacket falls into the "lightweight" jacket category, rather than "ultralight" when it comes to warmth and loft.
 Still, with such a low weight, it compares very well with the lightest UL jackets in this metric, thanks to the super-light fabric, basic sewn-through construction, and by utilizing quality, high fill-power down.

 The fill-power of a down garment refers to how many ounces of down will be required to fill a specific volume of space, or how fluffy the down is for its weight.
 The higher (800) fill-power found in this jacket means less down is required to fill the same amount of volume than if they were to have used 600 fill, for instance.